jayshozie/ceng240/notes4newbies/W02-intro-to-algorithms-and-programming-languages.md

 A low-level programming language, like Assembly of x86_64, is a programming language that is very close to the machine code.
-It has very little abstraction from the machine code, and it is very hard to read for humans.
+It has very little abstraction from the machine code and is very hard to read for humans.
 It is very efficient, however, because it is very close to the machine code, thus not that abstract compared to high-level programming languages.
 It is usually used in operating systems, embedded systems, and other performance critical applications.
-It is also used in reverse engineering, because it is very easy to understand how the machine works with it.
+It is also used in reverse engineering, because it very easy to understand how the machine works.

 <details>
     <summary>A "Simple" Example of Assembly (x86_64) Code</summary>